jchacana-cdbcn/meetup-version-control/README.md

 this is a readme

-I'm expecting something to happen

 ## don't try this at home !
+Unless if you are an adult :P